THE BLYTH ACADEMY LONDON EXPERIENCE

 Parent Communication/Student Support

-At Blyth Academy, we pride ourselves on maintaining open lines of communication between teaching and administration staff, and our parents, in both a formal and informal way.
+At Blyth Academy, we pride ourselves on maintaining open lines of communication between the teaching and administration staff, and our parents, in both a formal and informal way.

 Our campus provides four opportunities a year for parents to meet formally with teachers during our Parent Teacher Evenings.
 These evenings are held halfway through each term and give an opportunity to formally discuss a student’s progress.
 At the conclusion of every term, parents will receive a full report card, outlining the student’s success over the past 10 and a half weeks.
-Parents also receive full access to our grading and reporting system, Rediker, allowing you to track your student’s progress, grades, and attendance in real time.
+Parents also receive full access to our grading and reporting system, Edsby, allowing you to track your student’s progress, grades, and attendance in real time.

-Blyth Academy uses the Rediker online system to keep parents and students up to date on all grades and class attendance on an ongoing basis.
+Blyth Academy uses the Edsby online system to keep parents and students up to date on all grades and class attendance on an ongoing basis.
 This program is an excellent way to allow parents to monitor a student’s academic performance quickly and easily.

 Every Administrator, Head of School, Guidance Counsellor and Teacher at Blyth Academy adheres to our open-door policy, giving each parent access to phone, email, or face-to-face conversation throughout the school year.
 We are readily available to listen to any questions or concerns and to provide ongoing communication throughout each term.

-Each campus has a dedicated and compassionate guidance counselor that provides course selection advice, emotional support, access to workshops and skill improvement resources, as well as university preparation, selection, university visits, and application advice.
+Each campus has a dedicated and compassionate guidance counsellor that provides course selection advice, emotional support, access to workshops and skill improvement resources, as well as university preparation, selection, university visits, and application advice.

 Blyth Academy has an average of one guidance counsellor for every 70 students; other public and private high schools average between 200 – 400+ students for every counsellor.
 This allows our guidance counsellors to provide individual attention and relate to students on a personal basis, providing ongoing advice throughout the school experience.

 Student life at Blyth Academy is structured to provide a well-rounded educational experience.
 While academic success and student growth are our top priorities, we want to ensure that students also enjoy their time in this energetic and vibrant environment.
-From intramural sports teams and gym groups, volunteering and workshops, to clubs and coffee houses, Blyth Academy students are offered a wide-range of unique extracurricular activities.
+From intramural sports teams and gym groups, volunteering and workshops, to clubs and coffee houses, Blyth Academy students are offered a wide range of unique extracurricular activities.
 Students are encouraged to take leadership positions in the school and create clubs and activities that appeal to them.

 Many of our campuses feature lunch facilities, student lounges, computer labs, and easy access to public transit.